How to Write a Business Plan

 - The fourth strategy controls the communications process between the company and its customers.
 Methods of advertising and audiences to be targeted are just two of the issues that a communications strategy should address.

-The strategies created by a company under its marketing plan are affected by or have an effect on other aspects of the business plan.
-For instance, a decision by a business to expand into new markets by acquiring a company already selling in the new market might be hampered by a lack of capital to complete the transaction, or it might force the company to seek additional capital by adding investors or borrowing money.
+The strategies created by a company under its marketing plan are affected by or affect other aspects of the business plan.
+For instance, a business’s decision to expand into new markets by acquiring a company already selling in the new market might be hampered by a lack of capital to complete the transaction.
+It might force the company to seek additional capital by adding investors or borrowing money.

 The operations plan is closely tied to the team and management plan section of a business plan.
 An operations plan is the engine that runs the machine you call a business.
 Without an operations plan, nothing else in your business plan will get done.
-The operations section of a business plan created to obtain bank financing or for some other external purpose does not require the details that must go into a plan that will guide ownership and management in running the business.
+The operations section of a business plan created to obtain bank financing or some other external purpose does not require the details to go into a plan that will guide ownership and management in running the business.

-This section should be crammed with details and instructions to direct people within the organization in the day-to-day operations of the business.
-The personnel covered in the team and management plan section of a business plan should be able to refer to the operations plan for guidance in carrying out the strategies and tasks needed to run the business.
+This section should be crammed with details and instructions to direct people within the business’s day-to-day operations.
+The personnel covered in the team and management plan section of a business plan should refer to the operations plan to carry out the strategies and tasks needed to run the business.

 An effective way of including an operations plan when writing a business plan is to combine it into a single section entitled “Operations and Management Plan.”
-Writing the section begins with the creation of an organization chart showing the title, duties and responsibilities, and supervisory role of each member of the business.
+Writing the section begins with creating an organization chart showing each business member’s title, duties and responsibilities, and supervisory role.

 Team and Management Plan